gromakovsky/Orchid/README.md

 If you want to run tests use `stack test Orchid` command.

+Also there is a simple benchmark which compares execution time of multiple factorial executions compiled with optimizations and without.
+You can run it using `stack bench Orchid`.

 ## Known bugs

 - return is required even if function returns void